fortify-presales/fortify-minikube-demo/README.md

 INSTALL_SCDAST_SCANNER=
 ```

-It is recommended to set the components incrementally so you can see what's going on,
-for example: set just `INSTALL_LIM=1` first then add `INSTALL_SSC=1` and so on.
-In particular
+It is recommended to set the components incrementally so you can see what's going on and make sure things are working.
+For example: set just `INSTALL_LIM=1` first to install LIM and configure licenses then add `INSTALL_SSC=1` and so on.

-a ScanCentral DAST activation token needs to be installed in the LIM for the SecureBase
-database to be installed successfully.
+Note: a ScanCentral DAST activation token needs to be installed in the LIM for the SecureBase database to be installed successfully.

-The startup scripts creates and uses the same certificates across all of the components.
+To save time, the startup scripts creates and uses the same certificates across all of the components.
-A signing password is required and should be configured in the `.env` file:
+A single signing password is required and should be configured in the `.env` file:

 ```
 SIGNING_PASSWORD=_YOUR_SIGNING_PASSWOD_
 ```

-To generate your own password you can use the command `openssl rand -base64 32`.
+To generate your own signing password you can use the command `openssl rand -base64 32`.

 **Do not place the `.env` file in source control.**